vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 4. Selected architectures are trained for **binary classification** experiments and  three best performing models based on Average Maximum Test Accuracy of are selected.
 5. Three best performing models from binary classification experiments along with U-Net architecture with different encoders are trained for **multi- classification** experiments.

+## 5. How to use the code

+The repository contains training routine for Encoder Models and U-Net models

+### Encoder Models

+<b>XceptionNet_binary.py</b> and <b>EfficientNetB5_binary.py</b> can be modified for multi-classification and to import other architectures available in Keras.

+To run these scripts TensorFlow 2.0+ is required.
+Other parameters that need to be changed while modifying the scripts are

+a) Training And Test Data Paths

+b) Image dimensions

+c) Intensity of Image Augmentation

+d) Learning rate (Constant learning rate is used in XceptionNet_binary.py.
+Whereas Two-stage training i.e. pre-training and post-training with different learning rates in two different stages are used in EfficientNetB5_binary.py.
+The learning rate value needs to be changed in the learning rate scheduler function with epoch values.)

+e) Epochs (Epoch value need to be changed in 2 places in EfficientNetB5_binary.py as the model is trained in 2 stages)

+f) Number of the data points in the x-axis for creating the graph. (same as Epochs)

+### U-Net Models

+<b>Seg2.py</b> is used to train the model and can be modified to create different U-Net architectures with standard architectures as backend.
+In Seg2.py Segmentation-model library is used to create U-Net architecture and compile with the combination of focal loss and dice loss with metrics to measure performance used are F1 score and IOU score.
+Training routine can be modified for the 2 stage training.
+And learning rate values can be changed in the learning rate scheduler function with epoch values.

+<b>Data_generator_new.py</b> and <b>Data_generator_valid_new.py</b> responsible for generating training data and validation data for the training routine and can be modified.

+<b>Seg22.py</b> can be used to train the model for further epochs by importing the H5 file for model weights as initial weights.

+<b>Predict.py</b> can be modified to make predictions for the saved model for Test images.

+<b>Environment.yml</b> is an anaconda environment file consists of list of libraries required to run the U-Net scripts in windows.

+To run the script TensorFlow 1.15.0 is required.
+Other parameters that need to be changed while modifying the scripts are

+a) Training And Test Data Paths (in Seg2.py and Seg22.py)

+b) Image dimensions (in Data_generator_new.py)

+c) Intensity of Image Augmentation (in Data_generator_new.py)

+d) Learning rate (in Seg2.py and Seg22.py)